 Homework will be set each Friday on Google classroom.
 This will need to be submitted for marking and assessment by the following Wednesday.

-Please aim to read with your child at least four times a week.
+Please aim to read with your child at least five times a week.
 It is important that you spend time listening to and reading to your child, asking them questions about what they have read.

 We will also take the children to Grosvenor park for outdoor learning experiences and for the weekly Golden Mile.